Up to Date Uganda Tourism Travel Advisories

 Your Safety and Security is on the mind of everyone involved in Ugandan Tourism.
 Some Uganda Wildlife Authority Rangers were receiving specialized training from the US Military during June in 2019.
 All of us want you to have a Hakuna Matata- Worry-Free Safari in the Pearl of Africa.
 For practical steps that you can take combined with what Uganda is doing to keep you safe on safari, we have advice you can read here.

 Political Demonstrations and Election Campaigning in Uganda:

 Though the Presidential Election is not until 2021, enthusiastic campaigning is well underway in one form or another.
 We, as a tour operator, keep you away from all demonstrations.
-Political Rallies take place mostly in Kampala and a few other towns such as Entebbe, Jinja, Mbarara, Mbale.
+Political Rallies occur mostly in Kampala and a few other towns such as Entebbe, Jinja, Mbarara, and Mbale.
 Parks are away from cities, and if there is a rally of one kind of another, we avoid going there.

 Often there is confusing, outdated, and conflicting information when it comes to the Ugandan Tourist Visa.
 Uganda would prefer it to be all online.
 It, however, has not worked out as planned by the Ugandan Immigration Department.

 Foreign Embassies, at times, do not have the correct information in regards to the Visa.
 At times we receive emails telling us we are wrong about Visa on arrival in Uganda.
 We would not mislead our clients coming on a safari.